ogrady/GoodMorning/README.md

 They can be arrays themselves.
 The entries can either be paths to sound files or directories.
 Giving directories will walk them recursively and draw all files from them again.
-This section should therefore contain as many sections as audio channels.
+This section should therefore contain as many sections as audio channels and at least two.
+The first section will always be the ambient channel.
+All others will be sound effects.
 Everything else is undefined behaviour.
 See this commented example:

 ```